 Skip to main content

 The initial physical therapist visit consists of an examination and evaluation.
-Typically these are completed in 1 visit, but they but may occur over 2 or more.
+Typically, these are completed in one visit, but they may occur over two or more visits.

 Log in or create a free account to keep reading.